An Easter blessing to you...

 Y - Hand

-H - Window, See
+H - Window, See, Behold

 W - Nail

-H - Window, See
+H - Window, See, Behold

-Jesus was nailed on the cross at 9 AM and stayed there until 3 PM.
+Yahshua was nailed on the cross at 9 AM and stayed there until 3 PM.

 The High Priest was required to stand from 9 AM to 3 PM while he performed his duties.

-At the same time, the High Priest spoke "Tam ve'nishlam Shevach La'el Boreh Olam", which means, "It is completed and fulfilled, blessed be God, the Creator of the world." announcing the end of the sacrifice of Passover!
+At the same time, the High Priest spoke "Tam ve'nishlam Shevach La'El Boreh Olam", which means, "It is completed and fulfilled, blessed be God, the Creator of the world." announcing the end of the sacrifice of Passover!

 Then, behold, the veil of the temple was torn in two from top to bottom; and the earth quaked, and the rocks were split...